-syncRepo resource is the heart of Shippable DevOps Assembly Lines since this resource is a pointer to the source control repository (called Sync repository) containing the files that define your DevOps Assembly Lines, namely, shippable.resources.yml, shippable.jobs.yml and shippable.triggers.yml.
+syncRepo resource is the heart of Shippable DevOps Assembly Lines since this resource is a pointer to the source control repository (called sync repository) containing the files that define your DevOps Assembly Lines, namely, shippable.yml files.

 The name of the

-syncRepo is the name of the repository appended to name of the branch with an
+syncRepo is the name of the repository with the name of the branch appended with an

 syncRepo's name +

-Note You should not add the same repository/branch as a sync repo more than once as it can lead to unexpected behaviors.
+Note You should not add the same repository/branch as a sync repo more than once.

 Adding a syncRepo

 First, add a Subscription integration for the source control provider where your sync repository is located.
 Instructions are here for different providers:

 Go to your Organization's page on Shippable.
 A list of all available Organizations can be accessed by clicking on the Subscriptions menu at the top left of your screen: